 - a.
-Failing to comply with the reasonable directions of teachers, BOCES administrators, or other BOCES employees, or otherwise demonstrating disrespect. - b.
+Failing to comply with the reasonable directions of teachers, BOCES administrators, or other BOCES employees. - b.
 Engaging in behavior that interferes with the learning environment, BOCES community, or a BOCES function through inappropriate appearance or behavior.

 4. Engage in Conduct that is Violent